 Since our Post’s inception, we have provided uninterrupted volunteer services to our community and its veterans.
 Among them are:

 Rye Patriotic Holiday Celebrations

 - Original sponsors of the annual City of Rye Memorial Day services – the largest patriotic event in the community.

 - Our Auxiliary is the lead organizer of the annual City of Rye Memorial Day parade

-- Sponsors of the annual Veterans Day services on Veterans Day, November 11.
+- Sponsor the annual Veterans Day services on Veterans Day, November 11.